PRESS RELEASE

 The Irish Bishops’ Conference (IBC) commissioned research, Time to Listen, Confronting

-Child Sexual Abuse by Catholic Clergy in Ireland
+Child Sexual Abuse by Catholic Clergy in Ireland, which was undertaken by members of

 the Health Services Research Centre at the Department of Psychology of the Royal College